geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

     *The configuration options - part 3*

-Firstly, at the bottom of the page (you will need to scroll down) there are three buttons with the following purpose:
+Note: at the bottom of the page (you will need to scroll down) there are three buttons with the following purpose:

  - **Back** Simply returns to the main administration page, ignoring any changes you may have made.
  - **Save** Saves the current options.
 If some options are invalid, the system will show a dialogue with the wrong parameter and will focus its text field on the page.
 Once the configuration is saved a success dialogue will be shown.